 The subject is personal for the local MSP, whose father died in 2013 from heart failure and idiopathic pulmonary fibrosis (IPF).
-He is a parliamentary champion on IPF and wants to take every opportunity of raising awareness of the issue.
+Colin is a parliamentary champion on IPF and wants to take every opportunity to raise awareness of the issue.

 Approximately 2,500 people in Scotland are living with IPF and across the UK, an estimated 6,000 are diagnosed with it every year.

 Colin Smyth said: “In 2013 my dad died, and his life was shortened by Idiopathic Pulmonary Fibrosis, which is the build-up of scar tissue on the lungs.

 “This isn’t something I talk a lot about but a couple of years ago I attended an event in the Scottish Parliament hosted by the British Lung Foundation who have led the way in seeking to raise awareness of the condition.

 “I shared my family’s experience with consultants who were there because I was really struck by the fact that in the several years since my own dad had died, there had still not been a lot of change in the treatment of IPF which was still about managing the symptoms.

 “There’s no cure and treatment is mostly about managing symptoms.
 The consultants said that part of the reason was a lack of research.
 It is a condition which is little known and therefore little investment has been made into research, despite the fact that 2,500 people are living with IPF in Scotland today.